-Above all else PIKE is committed to the Health & Safety of all our members and guests.
-When alcohol is part of chapter activities it is important that chapters are familiar with the expectations regarding the presence of alcohol at chapter functions.
-Additionally, each chapter should have social event management protocols in place.
+Above all else, PIKE is committed to the Health & Safety of all our members and guests.
+When alcohol is part of chapter-sanctioned activities, it is important that all members are familiar with the expectations regarding the presence of alcohol at chapter functions.
+Additionally, each chapter should maintain and enforce a robust social event management plan.
 The Fraternity Standards clearly identify expectations regarding alcohol and the chapter.
 Your first step is to be familiar with these expectations.

 Supporting a brother or family member with recovery can be difficult.
 For insight on how to be supportive as well access to other helpful resources, go here:

 A Guide for Responsible Drinking, is a short video designed to initiate conversations among chapter members about responsible choices when it comes to drinking.
 Use this resource to talk about alcohol and safety with your brothers.
 Drinking alcohol is a decision that confronts all college students.
 It is important for our members to have the information needed to make safe, legal, and smart choices related to alcohol consumption.

 How to Host a Safer Event is a four-minute animated video created by the Gordie Center in partnership with the Fraternal Health & Safety Initiative.
 The video illustrates important guidelines for hosting a safe and fun event, identifies appropriate responses to unsafe situations, and provides tips for recognizing and responding to an alcohol emergency.
 Please click here for a facilitator guide.

 The possession, use, and/or consumption of alcoholic beverages while on chapter premises, during an official chapter event, or in any situation sponsored or endorsed by the chapter, must be in compliance with any and all applicable federal, state, and local laws and university policies.